Brexit Information

 o

-EU version : “This declaration of performance is issued, in accordance
+EU version : “This declaration of performance is issued, in

 with regulation (EU) No 305/2011, under the sole responsibility of the manufacturer identified